 And it is that wistfulness which seems to be reflected in her eyes in the second photograph – a studio image of a family grieving, which may seem strange to us today.
 Harriet is in black, looking slightly out-dated for the period, and holding something in her hands that could be a reference to her departed husband.
 Brother Tom, in long trousers, already seems to be taking on the role of protector to his younger siblings, his expression emanating a slight air of detachment from the whole palaver associated with the rituals of the photographer’s studio.

 Now I realise that part of the feeling of being disconnected from my grandparents’ past, and that of my father’s, was because we had always visited them in that neutral, ‘story-free’ space.
 No family events had ever taken place in those bright, modern rooms.
-No pre-war possessions cluttered up the small flat (most of those having already been lost or destroyed through bombs or carelessness).
-Unlike the long-gone house in Denmark Road, it was a place which did not surrender any clues to what had happened before.
+No pre-war possessions cluttered up the flat (most having already been lost or destroyed through bombs or carelessness).
+Unlike the long-demolished house in Denmark Road, it was a place which did not surrender any clues to what had gone before.

 Merry Christmas! from The Incidental Genealogist, December 2015.